 The Heat That Kills Potency

-Standard gummy production heats the base to 80-95°C. That's hot enough to melt sugar and set gelatin.
-But it's also hot enough to destroy withanolides, the active compounds in ashwagandha.
-In a typical 30-minute cook cycle, you can lose 10-30% of your active ingredients before the gummy even hits the mold.
+Standard gummy production heats the base to 80–95°C—hot enough to melt sugar and set gelatin, but also hot enough to destroy withanolides, the active compounds in ashwagandha.
+In a typical 30-minute cycle, you lose 10–30% of your active ingredients before the gummy even hits the mold.

-Most manufacturers add the ashwagandha powder at the start, assuming it will survive.
-It won't.
-The smart move is to add it after cooking, during the cooling stage, below 60°C. At KorNutra, we use a cold-mix step that keeps the withanolides intact.
-It's a simple change that makes a huge difference.
+Most manufacturers add the ashwagandha powder at the start, assuming it'll survive.
+It doesn't.
+The smart move?
+Add it after cooking, during cooling, below 60°C. At KorNutra, we use a cold-mix step.
+Keeps the withanolides intact.
+Simple change, huge difference.

 Bitterness: The Flavor Trap

 Ashwagandha is naturally bitter and earthy.
-The easy fix is to dump in extra sugar or artificial sweeteners.
-But that creates a cloying, unbalanced taste that customers can detect immediately.
+The easy fix?
+Dump in extra sugar or artificial sweeteners.
+But that creates a cloying, unbalanced taste customers pick up on right away.

-A better approach uses flavor masking technology at the molecular level.
-By encapsulating the ashwagandha extract in modified starches and natural flavor compounds before adding it to the gummy base, you create a barrier between the bitter compounds and the taste buds.
+A better approach uses flavor masking technology at the molecular level—encapsulating the extract in modified starches and natural flavor compounds before adding it to the base.
+That creates a barrier between bitter compounds and taste buds.
 At KorNutra, we've developed a process that cuts bitterness perception by over 70% without extra sweetness.
-That's a game-changer for sugar-reduced formulas.
+That's a big deal for sugar-reduced formulas.

 Gelatin vs. Pectin: It's Not Just About Vegan Labels

 Many brands choose pectin for the plant-based marketing angle.
-But pectin requires a low pH (around 3.0-3.5) to set properly.
-Ashwagandha is slightly alkaline (pH 5.5-6.0), which can push the pH up and prevent gelling.
+But pectin requires a low pH (around 3.0–3.5) to set properly—and ashwagandha is slightly alkaline (pH 5.5–6.0), which pushes the pH up and prevents gelling.
 Formulators then add citric acid, which can degrade withanolides over time.

-Gelatin is more forgiving because it sets at lower temperatures and doesn't require such an acidic environment.
-But it has a narrower water activity range, so moisture balance becomes critical.
+Gelatin is more forgiving—it sets at lower temperatures and doesn't need such an acidic environment.
+But its water activity range is narrower, so moisture balance becomes critical.
 The best approach depends on your product goals, but always test for withanolide stability before committing to a gelling agent.

 The Dose Accuracy Problem Nobody Talks About

 Unlike capsules or tablets, gummies are cast into molds.
-Weight variation is inevitable due to air bubbles, temperature gradients, and viscosity shifts.
-A 10% variation might not sound like much, but for a 300 mg serving, that means some gummies deliver 270 mg and others 330 mg.
+Weight variation is inevitable—air bubbles, temperature gradients, viscosity shifts.
+A 10% variation might not sound like much, but for a 300 mg serving, that's 270 mg in one gummy, 330 mg in another.

 Imagine the difference in efficacy—and regulatory scrutiny.
 Here's how we handle it at KorNutra: